-Spirit of the Forester Scholarship Competition
+Spirit of a Forester Scholarship Competition

 Earn Scholarship Competition Bonus Points